giowck/symphytum/doc/update/update.md

 ## New Version: 2.4
 A new software version is available.
-Updating Symphytum is save, all your data and files won't be deleted or altered.
+Updating Symphytum is safe, all your data and files won't be deleted or altered.

 Please **create a backup (File->Backup) before upgrading** to be on the safe side.